Thunder Road (1958 film): Plot

-Lucas Doolin Robert Mitchum works in the family moonshine business, running liquor his father distills to clandestine distribution points throughout the South in his hot rod.
+In Rillow Valley, Tennessee, Lucas "Luke" Doolin works in the family moonshine business, running illegal liquor his father distills to clandestine distribution points throughout the South in his hot rod.
 However, Lucas has more problems than evading government "revenuers".

-Both a hothead and a fatalist, he is concerned that his teen-aged younger brother Robin (James Mitchum), who is also his mechanic, will be tempted into following in his footsteps.
-An aggressive urban gangster, Carl Kogan (Jacques Aubuchon), is trying to gain control of the independent local moonshine producers and their distribution points.
+Both a hothead and a fatalist, he is concerned that his teen-aged younger brother Robin, who is also his mechanic, will be tempted into following in his footsteps.
+An aggressive urban gangster, Carl Kogan is trying to gain control of the independent local moonshine producers and their distribution points.
 Dead shiners strewn along Thunder Road prove he is willing to kill anyone who stands in his way.
-Determined Treasury agent Troy Barrett (Gene Barry) is drawn in to stop the bloodshed, and its cause.
+Determined Treasury agent Troy Barrett is drawn in to stop the bloodshed, and its cause.

 Barrett's attempt to engage Lucas are thrown right back in his face.
-The stakes rise when an attempt by Kogan to kill Lucas results in the deaths of another moonshine driver, Jed Moultrie (Mitchell Ryan), and Treasury Agent Mike Williams (Dale Van Sickel) mistaken for him and one of Barrett's men.
+The stakes rise when an attempt by Kogan to kill Lucas results in the deaths of another moonshine driver, Jed Moultrie, and Treasury Agent Mike Williams mistaken for him and one of Barrett's men.

 Still, Lucas does not back off, a stubbornness and strike-first hostility attributed by townsfolk to a "machine-gunner's mentality" they feel he brought home from the Korean War, which pervades his every doing.
-Only with nightclub singer Francie Wymore (Keely Smith) can he drop his guard, as far as he is able.
-At the same time, he steadfastly resists the attentions of the belle of the mountain girls, innocent Roxanna Ledbetter Sandra Knight, who has a crush on him and fears for his life.
+Only with nightclub singer Francie Wymore can he drop his guard, as far as he is able.
+At the same time, he steadfastly resists the attentions of the belle of the mountain girls, innocent Roxanna Ledbetter, who has a crush on him and fears for his life.

 When a series of government raids destroy local moonshiners' hidden stills, Lucas's father and the others shut down production "for a spell" to let the government deal with Kogan in its own time.
 In spite of this, Lucas is forced by circumstances and his own code of honor to make one final run of his dad's shine.